Jingwenzzz/GIS_Mining-related-conflict-and-cooperation-in-Peru/README.md

 Below are explanations of some explanations of core variables.

-MES: Mining Event Scale [MES], which indicates the intensity and impact on an 11-level ordinal scale, ranging from -5 (most conflictive event) to +5 (most cooperative event).
+- MES: Mining Event Scale [MES], which indicates the intensity and impact on an 11-level ordinal scale, ranging from -5 (most conflictive event) to +5 (most cooperative event).
 Value 0 is assigned to neutral events.

-MES score: MES values for all events are summed up in each region or mine projects to capture both MES intensity and event frequencies.
+- MES score: MES values for all events are summed up in each region or mine projects to capture both MES intensity and event frequencies.

-Cooperation/Conflict score: similar to MES scores, MES values for all events are summed up in each region or mine projects, seperately for conflictive events and cooperative events.
+- Cooperation/Conflict score: similar to MES scores, MES values for all events are summed up in each region or mine projects, seperately for conflictive events and cooperative events.

-Drivers: these are drivers behind each event, to explain why did a cooperative/conflictive event happened?
+- Drivers: these are drivers behind each event, to explain why did a cooperative/conflictive event happened?

+# the text label on maps are main mine projects mentioned by news reports.